History of Southeast Asia: Spread of Buddhism

 Between the 5th and the 13th century CE, Buddhism flourished in Southeast Asia.
 By the 8th century, the Buddhist Srivijaya kingdom based in Sumatra emerged as a major trading power in central Maritime Southeast Asia.
 Around the same period, the Shailendra dynasty of Java extensively promoted Buddhist art that found its strongest expression in the vast Borobudur temple.
 Following the establishment of the Khmer Empire in Cambodia, the first Buddhist kings of Mainland Southeast Asia emerged during the 11th century.
-Mahayana Buddhism took hold first in Southeast Asia, as the original Theravada Buddhism had fallen out of favor India centuries before reaching the region.
+Mahayana Buddhism took hold first in Southeast Asia, as the original Theravada Buddhism had fallen out of favour India centuries before reaching the region.
 However, a pure form of Theravada Buddhist teachings had been preserved in Sri Lanka since the 3rd century.
 Pilgrims and wandering monks from Sri Lanka introduced Theravada Buddhism in the Pagan Empire of Burma, the Sukhothai Kingdom in northern Thailand and Laos, the Lower Mekong Basin during Cambodia's dark ages and further into Vietnam and Maritime Southeast Asia.